-Minor illnesses, such as a coughs, colds or sore throats, can be treated with over-the-counter medicine from a pharmacy, but there are times when you may need medical attention.
+Minor illnesses, such as a coughs, colds or sore throats, may be treated with over-the-counter medicine from a pharmacy, but there are times when you may need medical attention.

-If you or someone you’re with is seriously injured or in need of urgent medical help, call Triple Zero (000).
-If you're sick, but it's not a life-threatening emergency and you do not require immediate medical attention, your first stop should be to see a GP.
+If you or someone you’re with is seriously injured or in need of urgent medical help, call 000.
+If you're sick, but it's not a life-threatening emergency and you do not require immediate medical attention, you may first consider seeing a GP.

 What’s a GP?

-In Australia, the local doctor is called a GP, or a General Practitioner.
+In Australia, a local doctor who is trained in general medical practice is called a GP, or a General Practitioner.